AhnafCodes/rubab/README.md

 To Run:
-create an virtual environment and then run
+create a virtual environment and then run
 ```
 pip install -r requirement.txt
 ```